 But best of all, I like the jarred variety in all of their briny glory.

 And if you’re really looking for comfort food, let’s talk about spinach and artichoke dip.

-I was introduced to spinach and artichoke dip back in the late 90’s and was immediately obsessed with the one from T.G.I.
+I was introduced to spinach and artichoke dip back in the late 90’s.
+I was immediately obsessed with the one from T.G.I.
 Friday’s.